 Gather and understand water-related data

-Create a water stewardship plan
+Commit to water stewardship and create a water stewardship plan

 Implement their plan

-Communicate progress with stakeholders
+Communicate and disclose progress with stakeholders

 Healthy status of important water-related areas